Fentanyl Addiction in the united states

-Like heroin and other opioids, Fentanyl binds to opioid receptors in the brain.
+Like heroin and other opioids, fentanyl binds to opioid receptors in the brain.
 With continued use the brain adapts to the drug, making it more difficult for the brain to produce its own neurotransmitters.
 Over time, it becomes harder to feel pleasure without the drug.
-This leads to a vicious cycle of needing more Fentanyl just to feel normal.
+This leads to a vicious cycle of needing more fentanyl just to feel normal.
+The fentanyl crisis is the United States is at an alarming stage as the drug continues to find it's way into the illegal supplies of heroin and counterfeit pills.
+Fentanyl is also a big problem in South Carolina that is creating record-breaking drug overdose deaths.
+For this reason, our Hilton Head Island drug rehab is focused on helping clients recover from opioids like fentanyl.

 Signs of Fentanyl Addiction